-Mam left school when she was thirteen .
-The miss Everards who lived next door in Prospect House never married and ran a dame school .
-My mother went to school there .
-It has taken me years to recover from the last time I saw my mother.
+It has taken me years to recall the last time I saw my mother without distress.
 She was in a Leicester hospice dying with mouth cancer.
 At that time I was living in Ireland, had three small children and a sick husband so my time in England was limited.
-I had to travel over to England to say goodbye and was told that I could do this on condition that I wouldn’t cry.
+Travelling to England to say goodbye I was told that I could do this on condition that I didn’t cry.
 The night before saying goodbye I couldn’t sleep for crying.
-The next morning I thought I had cried it all out but when I arrived at the hospital it was clear that there were more tears.
+The next morning I thought I had cried it all out but arriving at the hospital it was clear that there were more tears.
 I made my way up to the hospice slowly, crouching down behind buildings to cry before taking in a deep breath and composing myself sufficiently for the visit.
 And all was well until a passing nurse said,’ You all right me duck?
 You look choked up,’ and that did it.
 I cried and mam hit me.
-A weak sideways hit, nothing like her old back handers and she asked me to leave.
+It was a weak sideways hit, nothing like her old back handers, and then she asked me to leave.
 At the entrance she hit me again and I said, ’Mam, you can’t let a hit be the last thing between us.’
 And then she gave me a stiff hug.
-Now I know that it was her own tears she was afraid of.
+She was afraid of her own tears.